cardwing/Codes-for-Lane-Detection/README.md

 - [ ] using multiple GPUs
 - [ ] clean the code and make them reproducible

+Notes:

+Please go to the [Tensorflow-SCNN](https://github.com/cardwing/Codes-for-Lane-Detection/tree/master/Tensorflow-SCNN) repo to see detailed instructions

 ### Pytorch version of SCNN

 Progress: